cranemont/2022-network-project-team5/README.md

 |`private`|`m_sentOrigin`|Plain text member variable|
 |`private`|`m_encrypted`|Cipher text member variable|

-In addition, if you adjust the length of the plaintext, the 'Serialize' and 'Deserialize' functions that perform serialization also need to be modified to that length.
+In addition, if you adjust the length of the plaintext, the `Serialize` and `Deserialize` functions that perform serialization also need to be modified to that length.

 ##### Example
 Modifying to 16-byte length plaintext (minimum length of 128 bits)